Accord and Satisfaction: Cashing an Insurance Check

 Statutes

-• California Civil Code § 1526 (accord and satisfaction / restrictive endorsements)
+- California Civil Code § 1526 (strike-out remedy for restrictive endorsements)

 Regulations